seanjoerick/helpdesk-mern/README.md

 A robust and scalable helpdesk ticketing system designed to enhance support workflows by providing users with an intuitive interface to submit and track tickets.
 Administrators can monitor ticket status and gain valuable insights through a dedicated dashboard.

 Features
-🔑 User Authentication:
+🔑 User Authentication
-Login via Google (Firebase) and secure JWT-based authentication.
+Secure login via Google (Firebase) and JWT-based authentication.

-🎫 Ticket Management:
+🎫 Ticket Management
 Users can create, update, and monitor ticket progress in real-time.
 Categorization and prioritization of tickets for efficient handling.

-📊 Admin Dashboard:
+📊 Admin Dashboard
 View ticket analytics, user statistics, and detailed reports.
 Search and filter tickets by priority, status, or user.

-📱 Responsive Design:
+📱 Responsive Design
 Optimized for seamless usage on desktops, tablets, and mobile devices.

-⚙️ Scalable Backend:
+⚙️ Scalable Backend
 MongoDB database to handle ticket storage and status updates efficiently.

 Technologies Used
 Frontend
 React.js